konsumer/randopeep/README.md

 ## Usage

-See my units-tests in [test/test.js](https://github.com/konsumer/randopeep/blob/master/test/test.js) if you need more detail.
+See unit-tests in [test/test.js](https://github.com/konsumer/randopeep/blob/master/test/test.js) if you need more details.

 ### Adding your own name-libraries

-You can add your own, if you install dev-tools with `npm install` then add whatever you want to `data/` dir, and run `grunt`.
+You can add your own, if you install dev-tools with `npm install` then add whatever you want to [data-src/wordlists](https://github.com/konsumer/randopeep/tree/master/data-src/wordlists) dir, and run `grunt`.

 Format is 1 item per line.